 With a loaded defensive line, the major question is how many the Ravens keep.
 Seven seems to be the consensus, but if it's six, then Jones sees Urban on the bubble.
 "Urban is more than likely on the good side of the bubble, but he needs to stay healthy and show more than he did in his first NFL action late last season," he wrote.

-*Consensus: Outside – Terrell Suggs, Elvis Dumervil, Za'Darius Smith, Matthew Judon, Kamalei Correa.
+*Consensus: Outside – Terrell Suggs, Elvis Dumervil, Za'Darius Smith, Matt Judon, Kamalei Correa.
 Inside – Albert McClellan, Zachary Orr, C.J.
 Mosley

 Debate: Arthur Brown